Earth Trust

 Founded in 1967, Earth Trust is an environmental charity (not-for-profit organisation) which was originally known as the Northmoor Trust for Countryside Conservation.
-Earth Trust was initially established by the British engineer Sir Martin Wood to promote environmental conservation through land management, education, and land science.
-It is a registered charity under English law.

 Earth Trust is the owner and manager of the largest freely accessible natural green space landscape in Oxfordshire - Wittenham Clumps: 500 hectares of woodland, farmland, wildflower meadows and wetlands.
 Earth Trust also care for a growing number of smaller community reserves - special places for both nature and people within urban areas and towns.
 These places receive 200,000+ visits each year.
+The organisation manages and green spaces and also operates a working farm.